cubolu/IFJ15/doc/Memory.md

 ### Important tips

+- All currently available values for 'ptr_t' can be found in 'memory.h' where the enum is defined.
 - `your_data_structure_init()` **must only insert the top level pointer of your structure into the GPT.** Dynamically allocated sub-elements of your structure should be handled by your `_free` method without ever entering the GPT.
 This is to prevent unnecessary extra GPT entry overhead.
 - You can use methods prefixed with `_` e.g. `_ifj15_malloc()` to implement your `*_init()` function.
 You will need to do this to override the `bool ptable_insert_b` option from the default `true` to `false` to make sure sub-elements don't get entered into the GPT.